Categories

 What’s the cheapest single upgrade that makes the biggest difference?

 For most creators, a Rode Wireless Me (£145) replacing built-in camera audio.
-The quality jump is transformative and the price point is accessible to almost any creator.
+The quality jump is huge and the price point is accessible to almost any creator.

 Is it worth paying for professional gear audits?